rubyreferences/rubyref/language/refinements.md

 When a module X is included into a module Y, Y inherits refinements from X.

-For exmaple, C inherits refinements from A and B in the following code:
+For example, C inherits refinements from A and B in the following code:

 ```